Frank J. Mrvan: COVID-19 policy

 On January 31, 2023, Mrvan voted against H.R.497:Freedom for Health Care Workers Act, a bill which would lift COVID-19 vaccine mandates for healthcare workers.

 On February 1, 2023, Mrvan voted against a resolution to end the COVID-19 national emergency.

 Immigration

 On February 9, 2023, Mrvan voted against H.J.Res.
 24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022 which condemns the District of Columbia's plan that would allow non-citizens to vote in local elections.

 Syria

 In 2023, Mrvan voted against H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Personal life

 Mrvan and his wife, Jane (née Trimble), have two children.

-His father, Frank E. Mrvan, served in the Indiana Senate from 1978 to 1995 and 1998 to 2022.
+His father, Frank E. Mrvan, served in the Indiana state Senate from 1978 to 1995 and 1998 to 2022.